 Novel MOA: REL-1017 works as an NMDAR channel blocker with preferential selectivity for hyperactive channels.

-REL-1017 is a novel N-methyl-D-aspartate receptor (NMDAR) antagonist being investigated as an adjunctive treatment for MDD via pathways that are markedly different from most currently approved drugs.
+REL-1017 is a novel N-methyl-D-aspartate receptor (NMDAR) channel blocker being investigated as an adjunctive treatment for MDD via pathways that are markedly different from most currently approved drugs.

 REL-1017 is thought to work through a selective, preferential block of hyperactive channels associated with MDD.